secured lock Secured with SHA-256 Encryption

 You can step out of the no-fault system to sue a third party in court if you have sustained an injury resulting in more considerable expenses than the threshold value we discussed earlier.

+Seatbelts and airbags are among your car’s most critical safety features.
 In 2018, there were 2,792 motor vehicle deaths in Minnesota.

 Ninety-four percent of Minnesotans wear seat belts, whereas only 86 percent of the country does.
 Minnesota wants its drivers to remain safe on the road, so it has penalties for not wearing a seat belt.

-In Minnesota, not wearing a seat belt is considered a primary offense, which means a law enforcement officer can stop and fine you.
+In Minnesota, not wearing a seatbelt is considered a primary offense, which means a law enforcement officer can stop and fine you.
 The fine is $25 for the first offense and can rise to $100.

 A restraint system should be used for children under 8 or shorter than 57 inches.
 Infants must be in rear-facing safety seats.